2lenet/CruditBundle/doc/crud.md

 ## How to add actions:

 It is possible to add actions to lists, list items and shows.
+It is already possible to add action in a dropdown, adding `->setDropdown(true)` to the action object.

 ```php
   public function getListActions(): array